J-Alexander99/CDLPredictionGame/README.md

 This is a game for fans of the CDL to make predictions on a number of different categories.

 # What Does it do?
+This game allows any number of users to compete in a CDL prediction contest.
+Simply enter your predictions into the program and it will automatically make comparisons to the results.
+*I will try to make updates to the game and to keep the rosters accurate as it changes*

 # How does it work?